Entra ID User Sign-in with Unusual Non-Managed Device

 Triage and analysis

-Investigating Entra ID User Signed In from Unusual Device
+Investigating Entra ID User Sign-in with Unusual Non-Managed Device

 This rule detects when a Microsoft Entra ID user signs in from a device that is not typically used by the user, which may indicate potential compromise or unauthorized access attempts.
 This rule detects unusual sign-in activity by comparing the device used for the sign-in against the user's typical device usage patterns.
 Adversaries may create and register a new device to obtain a Primary Refresh Token (PRT) and maintain persistent access.